 You also have regularly scheduled automated backups of your production environments to cover most cases.

-By default, triggering a manual backup causes a momentary pause in site availability so that all requests can complete.
+By default, creating a manual backup causes a momentary pause in site availability so that all requests can complete.
 This means the environment is backed up in a known consistent state.
 The total interruption is usually only 15 to 30 seconds.
 Any requests during that time are held temporarily, not dropped.

 To avoid this downtime, use live backups.